Southern Cross University

+As of 2024 SCU has had over 80 000 graduates since its inception in 1994.

 History

 The initial predecessor institution to Southern Cross University was the Lismore Teachers' College, which commenced operation on 23 February 1970, at what is now the Northern Rivers Conservatorium site.
 On 1 September 1971, the Lismore Teachers College became a College of Advanced Education, under the Higher Education Act 1969, with the institution soon renamed Northern Rivers College of Advanced Education (NRCAE) in 1973.
 Dr (later Professor) Rod Treyvaud was appointed principal in 1984, and oversaw an extensive building programme and the introduction of six new degree courses.

 Following the publication of the Commonwealth Government's White Paper on Higher Education in 1988 and its emphasis on the development of larger tertiary education institutions in Australia, NRCAE agreed to an association with the University of New England (UNE).
 On 17 July 1989 NRCAE thus became part of network University of New England, with some 1800 staff and some 9500 EFTSU (effective full-time student units).

 There was however dissatisfaction with the new network university, and on 29 June 1993 the federal and state ministers for education jointly announced that a new university would be established in the North Coast of NSW, which would consist of campuses at Lismore (formerly UNE - Northern Rivers) and Coffs Harbour (formerly UNE - Coffs Harbour Centre).
 It was subsequently announced that the new institution would be called Southern Cross University.
 Appropriate legislation was passed by both houses of the New South Wales Parliament in October 1993, and received the Royal Assent on 9 November 1993.
 Southern Cross University was formally established on 1 January 1994.

 In 2010, Southern Cross University opened a new campus in the southern Gold Coast area of Queensland, at Coolangatta just 400 metres from North Kirra Beach and adjacent to the Gold Coast International Airport.
 Views of the Pacific Ocean can be seen from many vantage points in the campus' buildings.
 The Foundation Building was opened in 2010 and a second 10-story building opened in February 2013.

-In 2019 a new health sciences building was opened at the Coffs Harbour campus funded from the Australian Government’s Community Development Grants program.
+In 2019 a new health sciences building was opened at the Coffs Harbour campus funded from the Australian Government's Community Development Grants program.
 Degrees in nursing, midwifery, occupational therapy and sport exercise science are offered in the new space.